 Ann Raia's Spring 07 course "Roman

-Women."
+Women" and two Latin Funerary Inscriptions.
 A native of New Rochelle, NY, she plans to complete her Latin minor

 as an enhancement of her goal to teach English in Middle School.